natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 <hr>
 `kill -9 <pid>, pkill <process_name>`
 {:.highlight}
-**Kills** (ends) the process matching the given pid, the same thing happens when you click the close (x) button on the window of a running app.
+**Kills** (ends) the process matching the given pid, analogous to when you click the close (x) button on the window of a running app, but stronger (find the details on your own).
 <hr>
 `ping <servername> <options>`
 {:.highlight}